Good-Enough LLM Obfuscation (GELO): Experiments

 The results reveal a U-shaped overhead curve: \begin{itemize} \item For small batches ($n < 128$), overhead is high ($\sim 29\%$) because GELO-specific costs (A-generation, mixing) are large relative to the very fast main GEMM. \item At $n \in \{256, 512\}$, overhead is minimized ($\sim 20\%$).
 Here, the $\mathcal{O}(n d^2)$ GEMM dominates, making GELO’s costs a smaller fraction of total time. \item For large batches ($n > 2048$), overhead rises as the $\mathcal{O}(n^3)$ cost of generating the $n \times n$ orthogonal matrix $A$ becomes the bottleneck. \end{itemize}

 \paragraph{Latency breakdown ($n=512$)} To understand the overhead sources, we profiled a single run at $n=512$ (Table~\ref{tab:latency-breakdown}).

-Total overhead at $n=512$ is 19.6\%.
+In this controlled setting, total overhead at $n=512$ is 19.6\%.
 Two key insights emerge: \begin{itemize} \item \textbf{Modest compute cost.} The computational overhead of GELO is A-gen + Mix + Un-mix = 2.793 ms, representing the true cost of security, which is modest. \item \textbf{Communication bottleneck.} The majority of time ($\sim 81\%$) in both GELO and the baseline is spent on Copy (socket+I/O), indicating the experiment is bottlenecked by inter-process communication rather than GELO’s computations. \end{itemize}

-In summary, for a typical batch size, GELO adds roughly a 20\% latency overhead, successfully offloading the main GEMM and demonstrating that the protocol’s algorithmic costs are small relative to fixed communication costs.
+In summary, the controlled microbenchmark shows that GELO's core computation can be added with about 20\% overhead near the best-performing batch sizes, while successfully offloading the main GEMM.
+This number should be read as a compute-side estimate for the protocol mechanics, not as an end-to-end serving overhead claim.

+\paragraph{End-to-end remote prototype} We also implemented a prefill-only asynchronous remote prototype on a 4xRTX 3090 machine, where GPU 0 runs the trusted model process and GPUs 1--3 act as untrusted workers for obfuscated Q/K/V projections.
+With CodeLlama-7B, batch size 2, sequence length 256, and request concurrency 6, the local baseline reached 3679 tok/s, while the three-worker async remote prototype reached 669 tok/s, corresponding to 450\% overhead.
+The run transferred 4.0 GiB of obfuscated input activations and 12.2 GiB of returned Q/K/V activations over 1024 RPC calls; remote GEMM accounted for only 1.76\% of accumulated RPC time.

+This prototype result should be interpreted as a systems baseline rather than an optimized GELO deployment.
+The overhead is dominated by Python/socket serialization, RPC scheduling, and activation transfer, not by GELO's mixing or projection computation.
+A production implementation would need deeper serving-runtime integration: asynchronous request scheduling, fused serialization/transport, persistent GPU buffers, peer-to-peer or RDMA-style transfers where available, and overlap between communication and trusted-side computation.
+We therefore view the prototype as evidence that the core protocol is computationally lightweight, while the end-to-end overhead is primarily an engineering optimization problem outside the scope of this paper.